D2D services: Can the economics catch up to the hype?

 Money machine or money pit?

-Research firm IDC made a straightforward prediction in 2025 which checks out with today’s reality.
+Research firm IDC made a straightforward prediction in 2025 which checks out with the reality today.
 Analyst, Simon Baker said that D2D will not yield billions of dollars in revenue right away.

 2025 saw lots of movements with trials and beta programs, and the launch of T-Mobile’s T-Satellite with Starlink which is now a nationwide service.
-But it has’n moved the needle much.
+But none of it has moved the needle as much as companies would like.

-The jury is still out on whether they would change in the future.
-But if not, “it’s not going to be a very big market and it’s not going to justify launching thousands of satellites into orbit,” he said.
+As for whether customer sentiment will change in the future, the jury is still out on that.
+But if not then “it’s not going to be a very big market and it’s not going to justify launching thousands of satellites into orbit,” Dr. Farrar said.

-The disillusionment might be getting real as Dr. Farrar recently wrote on X, “The promises of 5G didn’t pan out, so the hype moved onto D2D.
+As Dr. Farrar recently observed on X, “The promises of 5G didn’t pan out, so the hype moved onto D2D.
 Now reality is gradually starting to dawn there too, as consumers don’t care enough to pay for D2D services (let alone change carrier to get D2D).”

 ABOUT AUTHOR